How to extract your profits from your limited company – a simple guide

 If you are providing a service to a customer through your limited company then you have to look at the contract.
 From 6th April 2021, your customer must determine whether or not your company is an intermediary unless they are a small entity.
 You should receive a notice of an employment status determination from your customer which will show whether they consider.
 If you are deemed to be a worker, the customer must operate PAYE and NIC on you as if you were employed.
 You can disagree with a determination and you would need to contact your customer.
 If your customer is a small entity then it is still your responsibility to determine your employment status and operate under IR35 if appropriate.
 If it is a contract of service, IR35 will apply.
 If it is a contract for service, IR35 will not apply.
 In some situations, it is difficult to establish the type of contract.
 If IR35 applies, it is necessary to pay a charge equivalent to the PAYE and NIC which would have been due on 95% of the income received.
 Where IR35 applies, we recommend paying a full salary of at least 95% of the income.

 How do you extract money from your limited company?

 If the company would be liable to tax under IR35 then a salary should be paid and there is little scope to pay dividends.
 Otherwise, salary should be paid up to the secondary threshold for NIC if you are a sole employee or up to the income tax personal allowance threshold if there are two or more employees (including yourself) assuming that the company has sufficient funds.
-If you have no other earnings then you should pay at least above the lower earnings limit (£123 per week from 6th April 2022, £120 per week) to ensure that you get your state pension credit.
+If you have no other earnings then you should pay at least above the lower earnings limit (£123 per week from 6th April 2022, £120 per week for 2021/22) to ensure that you get your state pension credit.

 3. Reimbursement of expenses